-USDA procurement guidance has specific parameters for when formal acquisition plans are required which are referenced in part 407 of the USDA Contracting Deskbook.
-Although formal acquisition plans are not required for all acquisitions, USDA is focusing on earlier engagement with industry.
-Earlier and more frequent engagement with industry on overly restrictive requirements and better contracting methods creates better mission outcomes.
-Talking to industry aids in reducing assumptions and uncertainty while allowing Government acquisition staff to gather information on industry solutions.
+USDA procurement guidance has specific parameters for when formal acquisition plans are required which are referenced in part 407 of the USDA Contracting Desk Book.
+Although formal acquisition plans are not required for all acquisitions, USDA is focusing on earlier engagement with vendors.
+Earlier and more frequent engagement with vendors on overly restrictive requirements and better acquisition methods creates better mission outcomes.
+Talking to vendors aids in reducing assumptions and uncertainty while allowing Government acquisition staff to gather information on vendor solutions.
 This gives the Government access to more common commercial solutions which can increase competition overall.